Night Wakings, Night Terrors, & Nightmares-how to help your child manage all three

 Limit Electronics Before Bed

-It may also be a good idea in some circumstances to monitor and limit the amount of TV your child is watching before they go to bed.
+It’s always a good idea to monitor and limit the amount of TV your child is watching before they go to bed-not just to reduce nightmares, but to promote healthy sleep habits, too.

 8 takeaways to help you and your toddler sleep easy